Skip to main content

 • Expertise relevant to Advanced Nuclear Technologies

-NIRAB will need to draw on a wide range of expertise in order to offer informed advice on a range of issues that may need to be addressed for the future civil nuclear research and innovation programme.
-NIRAB will therefore comprise 12-14 members with attendance at meetings (around four per year) being determined by the expertise needed to address specific issues on the agenda.
-NIRAB will have the option to bring in advice from experts as needed, this could be drawn from members’ stakeholder networks, with the option to appoint additional members.
+NIRAB needs to draw on a wide range of expertise in order to offer informed advice on a range of issues that may need to be addressed for the future civil nuclear research and innovation programmes.
+NIRAB therefore comprises of 10-15 members with attendance at meetings (around four per year) being determined by the expertise needed to address specific issues on the agenda.
+NIRAB will have the option to seek ad-hoc advice from experts as needed, this could be drawn from members’ stakeholder networks, with the option to appoint additional members if deemed necessarily and in agreement with NIRO and the relevant Government sponsor.

 Scope of the Role of Member

-A limited amount of travel within the UK will be expected to attend board meetings and other meetings as appropriate, with the option to hold meetings virtually.
+• A limited amount of travel within the UK will be expected to attend board meetings and other meetings as appropriate.

 • Contributing to NIRAB/NIRO workshops to formulate advice on specific topics;

-• Providing input to and reviewing NIRAB and NIRO papers to be submitted to BEIS;
+• Providing input to and reviewing NIRAB and NIRO papers to be submitted to Government;

-• Providing ad-hoc expert advice to BEIS, through NIRO, on topic areas as they arise;
+• Providing ad-hoc expert advice to Government, through NIRO, on topic areas as they arise;

 • Writing or contributing to reports including any annual reports.